Windows Genuine Advantage: WGA in China

 On October 20, 2008, many users of Windows XP in China received a black desktop, as Microsoft introduced its WGA system for Chinese language systems in an effort to combat copyright violation, which is extremely common in China.

 Since the majority of users in China run unlicensed copies of Windows, many users have experienced what is described as a "black screen syndrome", where the operating system changes the desktop background to a black screen, as well as displays constant warning messages.

 Some users have even reported the disabling of Office programs such as Microsoft Word, PowerPoint and Outlook.

 According to various polls carried out by Chinese portals such as Sohu.com, QQ.com, 21cn.com, and many others, a large number (over 60% of those surveyed) of Chinese Internet users are hostile to Microsoft Windows Genuine Advantage (WGA) and Office Genuine Advantage (OGA).

 Criticisms

 Time bomb

 Even if WGA does not really make the operating system unusable, no updates except critical ones can be downloaded from Microsoft.
 Rather than just disallowing updating, Windows Vista originally ran in reduced-functionality mode if found by WGA to be compromised if a product has not been considered genuine which has made some people compare WGA to time bomb software.
-Windows Vista SP2 has removed this behavior and reverted to the nag-only methods of Windows XP.
+Windows Vista SP1 and SP2 have removed this behavior and reverted to the nag-only methods of Windows XP.